Trade Show Tips – For Small Businesses

 What some business owners don’t realize is that the type of trade show they choose to attend can significantly impact the quality and quantity of leads and sales they receive.
 So, it’s important you take some time to research trade shows that are related to your industry, your target customers, and your business.
 If possible, call or meet the organizers of the show to find out about the exhibitors.
 If you have a green business, you may want to look at a trade show that specializes in sustainability.
 Many solar companies have benefited greatly from appearing at these trade shows.
 Selling a magnetic AC unit?
 Consider going to a home trade show.

-If you discover that your direct competitors are some of the exhibitors attending the show, then that’s a good sign that you need to be there, too.
+If you discover that your direct competitors are some exhibitors attending the show, then that’s a good sign that you need to be there, too.
 Additionally, while a smaller event could also impact your business, choosing to attend larger shows can lead to more leads and better results because the attendees will probably be many and you’ll have an opportunity to reach more prospects.

 2. Create a budget for your show.